lilydoar/site-blocker/README.md

 ## todo features

-- Accept sites as flags instead of positional arguments.
-Support multiple sites in one call
 - Accept a file containing a list of sites as a flag
 - Load hosts location from various config options. flag, env, config file
 - Setup a release of this on GitHub